dsl-logo

 Monthly repayment

-Total interest cost
+Total interest paid

-Total to be repaid
+Total amount repaid

-Difference in cost
+Difference in total cost of loan

 These are example amounts and rates, and are not based on actual loan products.
 The calculation assumes the interest rate remains the same for the duration of the loan term.
 Calculation does not factor in loan fees which may apply.